The First World War Centenary is a chance to understand the war better, uncover its stories and explore what it means to us today.

-As we approach this important Centenary, people of all ages throughout the United Kingdom will be reflecting on the events of the First World War, the experiences of men and women here and overseas, and how the war has shaped the last 100 years.
+Between 2014 and 2018, people of all ages are reflecting on the events of the First World War, the experiences of men and women here and overseas, and how the war has shaped the last 100 years.

 Heritage Lottery Fund can provide funding to help groups, communities and organisations mark the Centenary by exploring, conserving and sharing the heritage of the First World War, from memorials, buildings and sites, to photographs, letters and literature.

 Find out more about the grants we offer from £3,000 - £10,000, £10,000 - £100,000 and £100,000 upwards.